jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 |      2 | 8300 | (rest of disk) |

-The first paritition will be boot, and the second everything else.
+The first partition will be boot, and the second everything else.
 We will encrypt everything else.
-With type `ef00` we will use eufi for booting.
+With type `ef00` we will use UEFI for booting.
 Don't worry. nix will handle that, mostly.

 You may want to setup a swap partition too.
-Swap files are [bad](https://wiki.archlinux.org/index.php/Btrfs#Swap_file) on btrfs.
+Swap files are [bad](https://wiki.archlinux.org/index.php/Btrfs#Swap_file) on BTRFS.
 Good luck with that.
 Done.
 Onwards!

 # Encryption
 We use `cryptsetup` for encryption.
 Make sure to select the right partition.
-We do not want to encrypt the boot paritition because then we can't boot.
+We do not want to encrypt the boot partition because then we can't boot.
 So if you followed above instructions it will be either `2` or `p2` (depending on device type).
 We'll call it `2`.